Go Back

 Cuisine: Japanese

-Category: Quick, Seafood, Side Dishes, Vegan
+Category: Plant-Based, Quick, Seafood, Side Dishes

 Keyword: kombu

-Enjoyed this recipe?I would be happy if you shared it with your friends.
+Enjoyed this recipe?I’d really appreciate it if you shared it with your friends.

 QR Code linking back to recipe